vmware-tanzu/nsx-operator/docs/security-policy.md

    to support 'In' with limited counts.
 7. Max IP elements in one security policy: 4000
 8. Priority range of SecurityPolicy CR is [0, 1000].
-9. Do not support named port.
+9. Support named port for Pod, but not for VM.